-You should carefully review the Program Requirements for details about all components of the M.Ed. course of study.
-You must also follow the Degree Requirements of the Graduate School; among these are that a course of study should include at least 18 credits at the 500 level or above as well as 18 graded credits.
+Before applying, we encourage you to carefully review the Program Requirements for details about all components of the M.Ed. course of study and reach out to the office of student services with questions.
+Students in our program must also follow the Degree Requirements of the Graduate School; among these are that a course of study should include at least 18 credits at the 500 level or above, as well as 18 graded credits.

 This program does not lead to state teaching certification.